awsdocs/amazon-emr-release-guide/doc_source/emr-release-4x-details.md

 Initial release date: March 29, 2018

 **Changes, Enhancements, and Resolved Issues**
-+ Updated the Amazon Linux kernel of the default Amazon Linux AMI for Amazon EMR to address potential vulnerabilities\.
++ Updated the Amazon Linux kernel of the defaultAmazon Linux AMI for Amazon EMR to address potential vulnerabilities\.

 **Release 4\.9\.4 Component Versions**